NathanKr/rsc-fetch-dynamic-data-playground/README.md

 <h2>error.tsx</h2>
-in Home page directory
-called by next.js framework when PostsCount throw exception
+This file is placed in the Home page directory.
+It is called by the Next.js framework when <code>PostsCount</code> throws an exception

 ```ts
 const Error: FC<ErrorProps> = ({ error, reset }) => {